AntonZijlstra/Example-database-login-code/README.md

 In order to use the image handler you need to do the following:

+Step 1: Define an Image handler method within your activity

-Step 1: Define the Strings for the Image file and imageView frame names
+Step 2: Define the Strings for the Image file and imageView frame names

-Step 2: Use getResources to obtain the ID's of the Image and frame
+Step 3: Use getResources to obtain the ID's of the Image and frame

-Step 3: Call the embed_image module with those arguments
+Step 4: Call the embed_image module with those arguments

 E.g.

  Step 1:

+  public ImageHandler imageHandler;
+  imageHandler = new ImageHandler();

+ Step 2:

   String imageToEmbed = "test1";
   String frameToEmbedImage = "imageView1";

-  Step 2:
+ Step 3:

     int imageID = getResources().getIdentifier(imageToEmbed, "drawable", "com.claritas.anton.socbox");
     int frameID = getResources().getIdentifier(frameToEmbedImage, "id", "com.claritas.anton.socbox");

-  Step 3
+ Step 4:

     embed_image(imageID, frameID);

+To see an example of this please see the ExampleActivity file

   If you have any questions regarding this please contact me.